kaelynhughes/Resources/vim_cheatsheet.md

   - `%`: Move to matching character, as in `(` to `)` (supports `()`, `{}`, `[]`)
   - `gd`: Local declaration
   - `gD`: Global declaration
+  - `fx`: Move to next instance of character x

+## Text Replacement

+- `rx`: Replace character at cursor with character x